vstambolic/OpenPGP-Crypto-GUI/readme.md

 ## OpenPGP Crypto GUI
 An interactive GUI application which implements the Open PGP protocol.
 All of the functionalities are implemented according to the [RFC 4480](https://datatracker.ietf.org/doc/html/rfc4880) standard.
-The application is fully compatible with other applications that support Open PGP protocol (e.g., [GnuPG Kleopatra](https://www.openpgp.org/software/kleopatra/)).
+The application is fully compatible with other applications based on the Open PGP protocol (e.g., [GnuPG Kleopatra](https://www.openpgp.org/software/kleopatra/)).

 Supported asymmetric cryptography algorithms:
 - DSA with 1024/2048-bit keys for signing and ElGamal with 1024/2048/4096-bit keys for encryption

 Supported symmetric cryptography algorithms:
 - Triple DES with EDE configuration and 3 keys